Gunman kills himself after opening fire in New Jersey mall

 The Garden State Plaza mall, owned by Australia's Westfield Group, is one of five large malls in Paramus, located about 20 miles northwest of New York City and known as a key destination for shoppers.

-Two months ago, a group of al Qaeda-linked militants launched an attack on a mall in Nairobi, Kenya, that killed 67 people.

-(Additional reporting by Dan Whitcomb, David Jones, Chris Michaud and Lisa Shumaker; Writing by Eric M. Johnson and Scott Malone; Editing by Maureen Bavdek)
+(Additional reporting by Dan Whitcomb, David Jones, Chris Michaud and Lisa Shumaker; Writing by Eric M. Johnson and Scott Malone; Editing by Philip Barbara and John Stonestreet)